irena-flextool/flextool/docs/install_toolbox.md

 If using Spine Toolbox, start by updating Spine Toolbox:

-- cd to the repository folder Spine-Toolbox, where you cloned it.
+- cd to the directory of Spine-Toolbox, where you cloned it.
 For example `cd C:\Users\YourUser\Documents\Spine-Toolbox`
 - `git pull`
 - `python -m pip install -U -r requirements.txt`